paulbricman/paulbricman.github.io/docs/tools/autocards.md

 ### The Bookworm

 Bob is an avid reader.
 He's aiming for reaching the 50 books per year mark, while still remembering the important bits later on.
 As part of his evening routine, he turns on his reMarkable tablet, a maker-friendly e-reader, and opens a non-fiction book he got from a community-run platform.
-As he gets immersed in the book, he highlights all sorts of insights, nuggets, and claims which resonate with him.
+As he gets immersed in the book, he highlights all sorts of insights, nuggets, and gems which resonate with him.
 After finishing the book several days later, he runs it through Biff, an open source utility for extracting highlights made on the reMarkable tablet.
 He then pipes the annotations through Autocards, polishes some of the flashcards in the CSV, and imports the file in Anki.
+He's pretty sure he might have managed to implement the same workflow using the more popular Kindle e-reader, but he happens to be a big fan of open source.

 ### The Self-Taught